Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 This guide assumes you are building Mbed TLS from source alongside your project.
 If building with a driver present, the chosen driver macro (`DRIVER_PREFIX_ENABLED`) must be defined.
 This can be done in two ways:
 * *At compile time via flags.* This is the preferred option when your project uses Mbed TLS mostly out-of-the-box without significantly modifying the configuration.
 When building with Make this can be done by passing the macro name to Make with the `-D` flag.
 When building with CMake this can be done by modifying `CMakeLists.txt`.
 * *Providing a user config file.* This is the preferred option when your project requires a custom configuration that is significantly different to the default.
 Define the macro for the driver, along with any other custom configurations in a separate header file, then use `config.py`, to set `MBEDTLS_USER_CONFIG_FILE`, providing the path to the defined header file.
 This will include your custom config file after the default.
 If you wish to completely replace the default config file, set `MBEDTLS_CONFIG_FILE` instead.

+### Example: Manually integrating a software accelerator alongside Mbed TLS

+[p256-m](https://github.com/mpg/p256-m) is a minimalistic implementation of ECDH and ECDSA on NIST P-256 curves, specifically optimized for use in constrained 32-bit environments.
+As such, it serves as a software accelerator.
+This section demonstrates the integration of `p256-m` as a transparent driver alongside Mbed TLS, serving as a guide for implementation.
+The code for p256-m can be found in `3rdparty/p256-m/p256m`.
+In this demonstration, p256-m is built from source alongside Mbed TLS.

+**1. Driver Prefix/Macro** \